alx/tensordock_deploy/README.md

 Script to deploy VM on marketplace.tensordock.com using API

-Now with the ability to filter hosts by their respective Countries and a 60 second timer before retrying to find suitable hosts.
+Now with the ability to filter hosts by their respective Countries and a 60 second timer before retrying to find suitable hosts. you could make it even more granular by changing the  "country" attribute to "city" and specifying every desired city.

-(when adding countries with a Space inbetween the Name, be sure to add every possible spelling if the node is not on the api yet.)
+(when adding countries or cities with a Space inbetween the Name, be sure to add every possible spelling if the node is not on the api yet.)

 e.g. "UK", "United Kingdom", "United_Kingdom"